S&T Education Resources

 STEM in Relationships with Societies & Environments (and entities within them).

 With advent of 'STEM' education initiatives, it is tempting to add engineering & mathematics to the STSE mix.
 Although the model below may do this reasonably-well, we have to keep in mind that - at least based on actor network theory - that STEM fields are dynamically and, to a great extent, unpredictably, interrelated with many or most other 'entities,' including living, non-living and symbolic entities.
 Such a view makes it extremely difficult to depict science and technology (or STEM) in any kind of static, two-dimensional, way.
+Nevertheless, such a 'STEM-SE' schema may be important to emphasize, given that many STEM Education initiatives appear to limit considerations of adverse effects of powerful people and groups on STEM fields and, in turn, wellbeing of individuals, societies & environments.

 undoubtedly, many positive STSE relationships.